carab/Prof-Sylve/README.md

 ## Technical todos

 - Fix locale changing and saving, as guest or auth.
+- Refactor user listening.
-- Fix first load when signed in.
+- Fix collected/tag in list.
 - Show "cancel" button when marking a Pokémon collected or tagging it.
 - Add current box and filters in URL to keep them in history.
 - Add sort select in list.